prakharjadaun/DSA/README.md

 - Algorithm to search an element in a binary tree without recursion
 - Finding the deepest node in a binary tree.
 - Deletion in binary tree
+- Check if two binary trees are structurally identical.

 </details>